delessio98/themelab/readme.md

 When inputting the color hex's into ThemeLab, exclude the hastag.
 For Example : #ff000000 becomes ff000000 (don't use this lol it's pure black)
 4. You will need Java JRE and Java JDK (yes, BOTH) to run this tool, see Additional Downloads
-5. Once ThemeLab generates your theme, you need to manually sign and align the apk A simple google search will get you there ;)
+5. Once ThemeLab generates your theme, you need to manually sign and align the apk.
+A simple google search will get you there ;)

 # Additional Downloads